 - (a) Purpose.
-The purpose of this section is to set out the various procedures and approval criteria of this Land Development Code.
-Other purposes include providing for the establishment and delegation of authority to the Development Review Committee City of Deltona Planning and Development Services Department, City Manager, City Planning and Zoning Board, and City Commission regarding land development review. - (b) Intent.
+The purpose of this section is to set out the various administrative procedures and approval criteria of this Land Development Code.
+Other purposes include providing for the establishment and delegation of authority to the of the dDevelopment rReview eCommittee, and illustrating the duties/responsibilities of both the Development Review Committee and the City of Deltona Planning and Development Services Department, City Manager, City Planning and Zoning Board, and City Commission regarding land development review. - (b) Intent.
 In their interpretation and application, the provisions of this LDC shall be held to be minimum requirements adopted for the promotion of public health, safety, morals and general welfare, protection of natural resources, and the following: - 1.
 To implement the Comprehensive Plan and all applicable ordinances; - 2.
 To guide new growth and development of the City in an environmentally sound manner, in accordance with the policies of the Comprehensive Plan and the availability of adequate facilities and services; - 3.
 To regulate the subdivision and development of land within the City; - 4.
 To establish development standards and use regulations for City; - 5.
 To protect the character and the established patterns of development by addressing compatibility and prevent or minimize conflicts among different land uses; - 6.
-To establish predictable processes that effectively and fairly apply the requirements and standards of this LDC that respects the rights of property owners and the interests of the citizens of the City: - 7.
+To establish predictable processes that effectively and fairly apply the requirements and standards of this LDC that respects the rights of property owners and the interests of the citizens of the City; - 7.
 To encourage the most efficient use of land through site and context sensitive design; - 8.
 To reduce potential hazards to the public that may result from hazardous or incompatible land uses, or from the development of environmentally sensitive lands; - 9.
 To ensure the protection of persons and property in floodways and floodplains; - 10.
 To protect and enhance the City's environmental, recreational, cultural, historical, natural, and scenic resources; - 11.
 To ensure safe and efficient traffic circulation, both motorized and non-motorized vehicular and pedestrian, and the minimization of traffic impact on the surrounding area; - 12.
 To promote a mix of housing types available for City residents; and - 13.
 To promote the economic stability of the community, and maintain and improve the quality of life for all residents. - (c) Consistency with Comprehensive Plan.
 All development of land under the jurisdiction of this LDC shall be consistent with the Comprehensive Plan and applicable ordinances.
 Development or redevelopment of all land shall be deemed consistent with the Comprehensive Plan only if the land uses, densities or intensities, capacity or size, timing and other aspects of the development proposed for, or allowed on the property furthers the goals, objectives, policies, and principles of the Comprehensive Plan. - (d) Minimum Requirements.
-No development shall be approved unless the following conditions are reasonably achieved and made available pursuant to the concurrency requirements herein specified: - Adequate and efficient supply of utility services to new development. - (2) Safe and efficient traffic circulation, both motorized and non-motorized vehicular and pedestrian, and the minimization of traffic impact on the surrounding area. - (3) Protection of public health, safety and general welfare including protection from fire, flooding, and other dangers.
+No development shall be approved unless the following conditions are reasonably achieved and made available pursuant to the concurrency requirements herein specified: - (1) Adequate and efficient supply of utility services to new development.